-Pumice and cement enjoy a very dynamic relationship—a relationship Roman engineers and builders relied on completely.
+PUMICE AND CEMENT enjoy a dynamic and beneficial relationship—a relationship Roman engineers and builders relied on completely.
 A relationship that worked so well that much of their empire of concrete endures to this day—some 2000 years later.
-Fact is, the hydrated lime cement they used made a poor concrete by itself.
+Fact is, the hydrated lime cement the Romans used made a poor concrete by itself.
 It was only after they added fine-grained pumice (what they called pozzolana), did their concrete achieve its impressive millennia-spanning chemistry.
-They also employed pumice aggregate when they wanted a lightweight concrete—for example, in the dome of the Pantheon.
+They also employed frothy pumice aggregate when they wanted a lightweight concrete—for example, in the dome of the Pantheon.
 Even today, in an industry dominated by modern quick-setting Portland cement, pumice still plays a key role in high-performance concretes.

 Alkali-Silica Reaction (ASR) is a relentless infrastructure assassin—there is no way to stop it once such chemically-flawed concrete has been placed.
 ASR must be mitigated in the concrete mix design by specifying a consistent, quantifiable supplementary cementitious material (SCM) that flatlines the reaction.
 Clean, naturally calcined pumice from the massive Hess deposit in southeast Idaho USA is ideal: this carefully refined pumice not only delivers proven ASR mitigation in the presence of even highly reactive aggregates, it does so as a percentage of cement replacement while contributing additional durability benefits to the concrete. [ MORE ]

 Pumice concrete has several advantages over conventional concrete in many construction applications—first, and perhaps most significantly, its unique lightweight quality.
 This trait contributes to a decrease in structural steel costs and, consequently, job costs.
 Larger volumes of concrete can be handled by lighter equipment with less wear and tear on that equipment.
 There is also a significant reduction of dead weight on supports and formwork.
 Second, pumice concrete has superior resistance to harsh weather conditions like freezing and thawing and an R-value some 4-times that of ordinary concrete—making pumice concrete suitable for colder climates and places that experience dramatic changes in the weather.
-Also, an ideal compliment for insulated wall and decking systems like insulated concrete forms (IFCs). [ MORE ]
+Also, pumice concrete is a functionally ideal concrete for insulated concrete form (ICF) wall and decking systems. [ MORE ]

 When precast concrete products need to be both lightweight and strong, pumice fits the spec—in the form of aggregate and sand (lightweight) and pozzolan powder (strength and durable density). [ MORE ]

-POZZOLAN LIME PLASTER—This simple formulation of water + lime + pumice pozzolan not only out-performs modern plaster equivalents, it stands as an environmentally sound alternative to synthetic stucco and other Portland cement-based products. [ MORE ]
+POZZOLANIC HYDRATED LIME (PHL) PLASTERS—A simple formulation of water + lime + pumice pozzolan not only out-performs modern plaster equivalents in terms of aesthetic appeal, flexiblity and breathability, it stands as an environmentally attractive alternative to synthetic stucco and other Portland cement-based products. [ MORE ]

 GLASS FIBER REINFORCED CONCRETE (GFRC) PANELS—With GFRC surfacing panels, the balance between weight, strength, and durability is a delicate one—bright, hard, lightweight Hess pumice aggregate and Hess UltraPozz (superfine pumice pozzolan) make it all work to impressive advantage. [ MORE ]

-01—Deep underground, in the fiery heart of a volcano, water mixes with molten rock, pressure builds...finally finding a violent, spectacular release.
-The trapped water in the viscous, super-heated rock flashes to steam, blasting the magma into a frothy stone that cools, hardens, and falls to the earth as pumice…a foamed-glass stone that is hard yet friable, non-crystalline in structure, and naturally calcined—a combination of characteristics that make pumice powders and aggregates incredibly useful to a variety of industries. [ MORE ABOUT PUMICE ]
+01—Deep underground, in the fiery heart of an awakening volcano, water mixes with molten rock, pressure builds...finally finding a violent, spectacular release.
+When it hits the atmosphere, the trapped water in the viscous, super-heated liquid rock flashes to steam, blasting the magma into a frothy stone that cools, hardens, and falls to the earth as pumice…a foamed-glass stone that is hard yet friable, non-crystalline in structure, and naturally calcined—a combination of characteristics that make pumice powders and aggregates incredibly useful to a variety of industries. [ MORE ABOUT PUMICE ]